 The EU’s worst nightmare has come true: Donald Trump is returning to the White House.
-It’s not difficult to picture the panic that must be sweeping through Europe’s capitals.
-Most European leaders, after all, have spent the past four years undermining the EU’s strategic interests by submissively aligning themselves with the Biden Administration’s reckless foreign policy everywhere from China to Gaza.
+It’s not hard to imagine the panic that many leaders must feeling as they gather this morning in Budapest for the European Political Community summit.
+Most of them, after all, have spent the past four years undermining the EU’s strategic interests by submissively aligning themselves with the Biden Administration’s reckless foreign policy everywhere from China to Gaza.
 The result?
 Europe today is more politically, economically and militarily vassalised to America than at any point since 1945.

 More to the point, European elites have allowed themselves to be dragged by Washington into a disastrous proxy war against Russia in Ukraine, condemning their citizens to collapsing industry and rising prices.
 That’s even as the conflict in Eastern Europe exposes the continent to unprecedented military risks, including the genuine possibility of nuclear war.
 Yet despite all these sacrifices, all that eagerness to do the Pentagon’s bidding, Trump’s isolationist bent means it could ultimately all be for nothing.